The 80/20 Rule: How to Calculate the Pareto Principle?

 There are many distribution curves, each describing a different relationship between inputs and outputs, or causes and effects.

-As you can see in the chart, according to the 80/20 curve, the first 20% of the input would give you 80% output, but the remaining 80% of inputs would give you only 20% of outputs.
+As you can see in the chart, according to the 80/20 curve, the first 20% of the input would give you 80% output, but the remaining 80% of inputs would give you only 20% of the output.

 Let's try to find the 80/20 distribution using a spreadsheet application like Microsoft Excel or Google Sheets.